Lee Valley Reservoir Chain

 The Lee Valley Reservoir Chain is located in the Lee Valley, and comprises 13 reservoirs that supply drinking water to London.

-The Reservoir Chain is a major geographic constraint; together with the Thames it is one of the two significant topographic features that divide the capital and define the communities on either side.
+The Reservoir Chain, together with the flood plain which it occupies, is a major geographic constraint; together with the Thames it is one of the two significant topographic features that divide the capital and define the communities on either side.
 The Lower Lea Valley, downstream of the reservoirs, is more integrated, with better east–west transport connectivity.

 Geographic significance

 The Chain separates the London Boroughs of Haringey and Enfield to the west, from Waltham Forest and Essex in the east.
-The corridor includes 13 reservoirs, two to three channels of the Lee, as well as marshes and parkland, up to a mile wide.
+The corridor includes 13 reservoirs and two to three channels of the Lee, as well as marshes and parkland, up to a mile wide.

-During WWI, the settlements on both sides of the Lea were badly hit by Germany Army and Navy airship raids.
+During World War I, the settlements on both sides of the Lea were badly hit by German Army and Navy airship raids.
 It is believed the crews mistook the Reservoir Chain for the Thames and released their bombs on what they took to be central London.

 The Boundary Commission treats the Thames and Lea as natural barriers within London.
 When reviewing the boundaries of London's parliamentary constituencies, it concludes that any constituency spanning either river would be artificial and not reflect local communities or identities.
-The 2018 review compromised on this, allowing a cross-Lea constituency further south, in the Lower Lea where the communities on each side are more integrated due to greater quantity and quality of the road and rail links across the valley.
+The 2018 review compromised on this, allowing a cross-Lea constituency further south, in the Lower Lea where the communities on each side are more integrated due to the greater quantity and quality of the road and rail links across the valley.

-The corridor is part of the Metropolitan Green Belt and its national and international significance for wildlife is reflected by SSSI, Ramsar and SPA designations.
-Lying between some of Londons's most densely populated areas, the Reservoir Chain and associated open land provides a highly valued ecological, landscape and recreational resource for the people of north and east London.
+The corridor is part of the Metropolitan Green Belt, and its national and international significance for wildlife is reflected by SSSI, Ramsar and SPA designations.
+Lying between some of London's most densely populated areas, the Reservoir Chain and associated open land provide a highly valued ecological, landscape and recreational resource for the people of north and east London.

 Reservoirs

-The following waters are located in the London Borough of Enfield and are known collectively as the Chingford Reservoirs, which are a Site of Special Scientific Interest: